-Remember the safety of the other children, with regard to supervision and security.
+Remember the safety of the other children, regarding supervision and security.

-Ensuring that the remaining children are sufficiently supervised and secure, one or preferably two members of staff should search the building, garden and immediate vicinity.
+Ensuring that the remaining children are sufficiently supervised and secure, one or preferably two members of staff should search the building, garden, and immediate vicinity.

-If the child cannot be found within fifteen minutes, then the Police and parents must be informed.
+If the child cannot be found, then the Police and parents must be informed.